mvolkmann/blog/src/sample.md

 that supports HTML templating and has an HTTP library.
 Popular choices include JavaScript, Python, and Go.

+Htmx keeps most of the application state on the server.
+State that is only of concern to the user interface, such as hiding and showing content, can remain on the client.
+But client-only state is typically a small portion of the overall state.

 ## Required Knowledge

+Now that you understand some of the benefits of using htmx, lets's discuss what you need to know to use it.

-To create projects that use htmx, it is useful to have some knowledge of the following topics:
+It is useful to have some knowledge of the following topics:

 - a code editor such as VS Code or Vim
 - HTML for specifying what will be rendered in the browser